 Climate Change Adaptation and Mitigation Strategies

-Climate change adaptation is resilience development t the adverse effects of climate change to minimize losses and capitalize on opportunities (Schipper, 2020).
+Climate change adaptation is resilience development to the adverse effects of climate change to minimize losses and capitalize on opportunities (Schipper, 2020).
 Unlike mitigation, which aims to reduce the factors causing climate change, adaptation aims to deal with the impacts already present or expected to occur in the future (Kwakye et al., 2023).
 As the effects of climate change become increasingly severe, the worldwide agricultural industry is faced with the urgent need to adapt to these changing conditions.
 In order to maintain food security and promote sustainable agricultural practices, innovative strategies and adaptations are crucial (Prajapati et al., 2024).
 This section explores the wide range of adaptation strategies and innovations that have the potential to protect agriculture from the challenges posed by a changing climate.

 Crop Variety Selection and Genetic Engineering